metricly/hugo-www-site/content/blog/posts/2017/05-16_java-monitoring-for-application.md

 Which Java Monitoring Integration is Best?
 ------------------------------------------

-Netuitive provides five different [integrations for monitoring your Java applications](https://docs.metricly.com/integrations/).
+Metricly provides five different [integrations for monitoring your Java applications](https://docs.metricly.com/integrations/).
 Of course, the one that is the "best" choice for you will depend on your needs and your environment.

 To help you determine the best fit for your needs, this article explores each of the integrations available for use with Metricly.
 For each, we'll explore what level of effort is involved in setting up the integration, any dependencies the integration relies on, and how to configure the integration and get metrics flowing into your Metricly account.